Timinator2000/Algorithm_X/08 - your turn/01 - mrs knuth part III.md

         # Your code to score the current solution goes here.
 The actions that make up the
         # current solution are stored in the AlgorithmXSolver attribute self.solution.
         # You can loop through this list of actions, just like we have already done in
         # Mrs. Knuth - Parts I and II.
-Just remember to include "self." becuase this
+Just remember to include "self." because this
         # functionality is taking place inside the class.

         # If the current score is better than the best score, update the best score